tukl-msd/DRAMSpec/README.md

 ## Installing

 DRAMSpec requires some libraries from [boost](http://www.boost.org/).
 If you do not have it or the version you have is older than the 1.58, please follow the first four (4) steps from their [getting started](http://www.boost.org/doc/libs/1_63_0/more/getting_started/unix-variants.html) section.

+DRAMSpec is built as a Qt Creator project, therefore requiring the `qmake` tool.
+If you do not have Qt installed, you can find it [here](http://www.qt.io/download).

 ### Cloning from github (recursive to get submodules!)
 ``` bash